 Turns out, there’s a few things they aren’t telling you.

 The phone carriers (hello AT&T and Verizon) are doing their best to save you from telemarketers and scammers sending you nonsense text messages.
-They’re doing this by monitoring all text traffic when the message is sent from a local phone number and block those who send mass text messages that exceed their limitations, no matter your carrier and no matter what your message says.
+They’re doing this by monitoring all text traffic when the message is sent from a local phone number and block those who send mass automated messages that exceed their limitations, no matter your carrier and no matter what your message says.